25-year-old PC classic Deus Ex is finally getting an official remaster

 At Sony's State of Play today, Eidos-Montréal and developer Aspyr announced that a remaster of classic immersive sim Deus Ex is coming to PlayStation 5 next year.

-I'm thinking it may be a bigger deal to the console crowd anyway, though.
+As beloved as Deus Ex is on PC, I wonder if this will be bigger news for the console crowd.
 Deus Ex is a PC classic through and through, and as such, fans have kept the original fresh themselves with mods.
-GOG will supply you with fan overhaul Deus Ex: Revision, for instance, and what we see in this trailer doesn't necessarily look better to me.
+GOG will supply you with fan overhaul Deus Ex: Revision, for instance.

 The official remaster will feature "new lighting, dynamic shadows, particle systems, and upscaled textures," according to a post from Aspyr on the PlayStation Blog.
 They've also rebuilt the character models, added lip-syncing to the dialogue, and thrown ragdolls into the mix.
-(Well, I'll basically never say no to ragdolls, so maybe I'm back on board.)
+(I'll basically never say no to ragdolls, so sure, why not?)

-It's hard not to feel like this would've been an ideal job for the classic PC immersive sim fiends over at Nightdive, who did great work with System Shock 2.
-But I wonder if a full remake wouldn't make the most sense here: You can get the original Deus Ex for 97 cents on Steam at the moment and then mod it, so this remaster might be a tough sell.
+I also wonder if a full remake wouldn't make the most sense here: You can get the original Deus Ex for 97 cents on Steam at the moment, so this remaster might be a tough sell at $30.

-Then again, it is a little easier to recommend a game to friends when it comes optimized for modern PCs in one package.
-Deus Ex Remastered is expected to release early next year: February 5, 2026.
+Granted, it can be easier to recommend a game to friends when it comes optimized for modern PCs with the quality of life features they expect.
+Deus Ex Remastered is scheduled release early next year: February 5, 2026.

 2025 games: This year's upcoming releases